pengfei99/Onyxia-Demos/README.md

 The Spark folder contains:

 - spark_data_curation.ipynb: A notebook that illustrate a data curation workflow.
-If **hive-metastore** is enabled, the curated table will be referenced automatically in the [data catalog](https://atlas.lab.sspcloud.fr/index.html#!/search)
+If **hive-metastore** is enabled, the curated table will be referenced automatically in the [data catalog](https://atlas.lab.sspcloud.fr/index.html#!/search).

+- spark_on_gpu.ipynb: A notebook that illustrate how to use gpu to do calculations.

+Note the jupyter service in datalab proivdes a **spark ui**, but it's deactivate by default.
+You need to activate when you launched the service.

+### 2.2 Workflow automation

+We provide argo workflow as our workflow automation service.
+If you have complexe or repeatable workflow, we recommand you strongly to use this service.

+In the `argo_workflow` folder, you can find a [script](argo_workflow/argo_client_install.sh) to install the argo-workflow client

+You can find a [argo-workflow spec](argo_workflow/pokemon_data_pipeline.yaml) that automate a etl data pipeline which reads data from a file, then clean it and save it to s3 and/or database.

+## 3. Machine Learning

+### 3.1 Tensorflow and pytorch

+### 3.2 MLOPs